Platform · svyLab

 The svy ecosystem.

-svyLab sits on top of an open-source Python ecosystem for survey design and analysis — also designed and maintained by me.
+svyLab sits on top of an open-source Python ecosystem for survey design and analysis, also designed and maintained by me.
 The platform is the polish; the ecosystem is the foundation.

-Production · 265K+ downloads
+Production · 270K+ downloads

 Samplics